Gloria Steinem

-Early life
+Early life and education

-Steinem was born on March 25, 1934, in Toledo, Ohio, the daughter of Ruth (née Nuneviller) and Leo Steinem.
+Gloria Marie Steinem was born on March 25, 1934, in Toledo, Ohio, to Ruth (née Nuneviller) and Leo Steinem.
 Her mother was Presbyterian, mostly of German (including Prussian) and some Scottish descent.
 Her father was Jewish, the son of immigrants from Württemberg, Germany, and Radziejów, Poland.
-Her paternal grandmother, Pauline Perlmutter Steinem, was chairwoman of the educational committee of the National Woman Suffrage Association, a delegate to the 1908 International Council of Women, and the first woman to be elected to the Toledo Board of Education, as well as a leader in the movement for vocational education.
-Pauline also rescued many members of her family from the Holocaust.
+Her paternal grandmother, Pauline Perlmutter Steinem, chaired the educational committee of the National Woman Suffrage Association, was a delegate to the 1908 International Council of Women, and was the first woman to be elected to the Toledo Board of Education.
+She was also a leader in the movement for vocational education and rescued many members of her family from the Holocaust by securing passage for them from Europe to Palestine.

-The Steinems lived and traveled about in a trailer, from which Leo carried out his trade as a roaming antiques dealer.
-Before Gloria was born, her mother, Ruth, then age 34, had a "nervous breakdown" which left her an invalid, trapped in delusional fantasies that occasionally turned violent.
-She changed "from an energetic, fun-loving, book-loving" woman into "someone who was afraid to be alone, who could not hang on to reality long enough to hold a job, and who could rarely concentrate enough to read a book."
+The Steinems lived and traveled in a trailer, from which Leo carried out his trade as a roaming antiques dealer.
+Before Gloria was born, her mother, Ruth, then age 34, had (according to Steinem) "a 'nervous breakdown', as [Ruth] and everyone else called it" that left her an invalid, trapped in delusional fantasies that sometimes turned violent.
+Steinem said that Ruth changed "from an energetic, fun-loving, book-loving" woman into "someone who was afraid to be alone, who could not hang on to reality long enough to hold a job, and who could rarely concentrate enough to read a book".
 Ruth spent long periods in and out of sanatoriums for the mentally ill.
 Steinem was ten years old when her parents separated in 1944.
 Her father went to California to find work, while she and her mother continued to live together in Toledo.

-While her parents divorced under the stress of her mother's illness, Steinem did not attribute it at all to male chauvinism on the father's part—she claims to have "understood and never blamed him for the breakup."
-Nevertheless, the impact of these events had a formative effect on her personality: while her father, a traveling salesman, had never provided much financial stability to the family, his exit aggravated their situation.
-Steinem concluded that her mother's inability to hold on to a job was evidence of general hostility towards working women.
-She also concluded that the general apathy of doctors towards her mother emerged from a similar anti-woman animus.
+Although her parents divorced under the strain of her mother's illness, Steinem did not attribute it to male chauvinism.
+She said she "understood and never blamed him for the breakup".
+The impact of these events shaped her personality.
+Her father, a traveling salesman, had never provided financial stability, and his departure aggravated their situation.
+Steinem concluded that her mother's inability to hold a job reflected broader hostility toward working women.
+She also believed that doctors' apathy toward her mother stemmed from similar anti-woman animus.
 Years later, Steinem described her mother's experience as pivotal to her understanding of social injustices.
 These perspectives convinced Steinem that women lacked social and political equality.